People's Defence Force (Myanmar): Equipment

 while many PDF troops were not armed at all.
 By the middle of 2023, they were increasingly armed with better firearms.
 Many PDF battalions used assault rifles seized from military troops in ambushes and joint-operations with local ethnic armed organizations.
 Seized weapons consist of the MK-II (locally-manufactured Galil variant) and the MK-III bullpup rifles.
 PDF groups also use the MA-1/MA-3/MA-4 assault rifles with the MA-11 assault rifle (locally-manufactured HK-33 variant).
-PDF may use arms identical to those used by ethnic armed organizations such as the Karen National Liberation Army and the Kachin Independence Army, which include variants of the M16, the Type 56 assault rifle and the Kachin-manufactured variant of the Chinese Type 81 assault rifle known as the K-09.
+PDF may use arms identical to those used by ethnic armed organizations such as the Karen National Liberation Army and the Kachin Independence Army, which include variants of the M-16, the Type 56 assault rifle and the Kachin-manufactured variant of the Chinese Type 81 assault rifle.
 PDF groups have acquired large quantities of Wa- and Chinese-manufactured weapons from Wa State.